MettiFire/elden_mail_banner/README.md

 - 🇹🇭 Thai (`ส่ง`)
 - 🇸🇪 Swedish (`Skicka`)

-If your language isn’t listed, don't hesitate to contact me!
+If your language isn’t listed, don't hesitate to contact me, I will add it in the next update!

 ---